 In this paper, we employed four filtering and analysis steps.
 (1) More than 300 related publications were analyzed from databases, such as Web of Science, Science Direct, Elsevier Digital Library, ACM Digital Library, and IEEE Explore.
 (2) Since some papers accessed above were behind a paywall, about 250 publications were obtained for further analysis and about 200 of them were related to the application of AGVs.
 (3) The abstracts and introductions of the remaining 200 publications were skimmed through.
 This was done to select the publications with the following demands: (a) they proposed efficient algorithms for AGVs scheduling or AGV route planning; (b) the environments are related to materials flow (e.g., automated warehouses or logistic industries); (c) the proposed algorithms could be implemented in realtime.
-Finally, the remaining 136 publications were read in detail and classified into four according to their characteristics.
-These publications were selected because they were involved in describing the future prospective of AGVs applications.
+Finally, the remaining 136 publications were selected because they were involved in describing the future prospective of AGVs applications.
 Moreover, at the end of each part, we presented some of our standpoints for future research.